sitbon/magg/docs/index.md

 }
 ```

-When using MAGG through an LLM interface (like Claude), you would call it like:
+When using Magg through an LLM interface (like Claude), you would call it like:
 - Tool name: `proxy`
 - Arguments: One of the JSON objects shown above

 ## Example Sessions

-See [examples.md](examples.md) for detailed example sessions demonstrating MAGG's capabilities.
+See [examples.md](examples.md) for detailed example sessions demonstrating Magg's capabilities.

 ## Advanced Configuration